OpenRoberta/openroberta-lab/README.md

     ./ora.sh --start-from-git [optional-path-to-crosscompiler-resources] # start the server using the default properties

-You can also run `./ora.sh --help` for more options.
+You can also run `./ora.sh --help` to see more commands for administration of the server.

 #### Step 4: Accessing your programming environment